American Catholic Studies

 AMCS 3160.
 American Music and Catholic Imagination.
 (4 Credits)

 The course examines the role of Catholicism in shaping the contributions of 20th- and 21st-century American musical artists.
-It explores how artists negotiate questions of identity, ethnicity, and race while engaging themes of incarnation, community, and redemption.
+It explores how artists negotiate questions of identity, ethnicity, gender, and race while engaging themes of incarnation, community, and redemption.
 Interdisciplinary in its method, the course demonstrates how the kaleidoscope of American musical styles, such as jazz, rock, pop, salsa, and hip-hop, has been enriched by the expression and interrogation of Catholic symbols and ideas.
 Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 AMCS 3200.
 American and Catholic.
 (4 Credits)